Kaarthik-JARVIS/Twitter_Sentiment_Analysis/README.md

-# Twitter Sentiment Analysis Tutorial using python, tweepy, textblob and matplotLib
+# Twitter Sentiment Analysis Tutorial
 To analyze public tweets about a topic using python, tweepy, textblob and to generate a pie chart using matplotlib

 # Step 1: Installation of the required packages